LetPeopleWork/FlowPulse/docs/configuration/configuration.md

 nav_order: 2
 ---

 The configuration can be made in one json file.
-Every version of flowpulse comes with an [ExampleConfig.json](https://github.com/LetPeopleWork/FlowPulse/blob/main/flowpulse/ExampleConfig.json) that will be copied to your directory if no other configurations are specified or found in the folder.
+Every version of FlowPulse comes with an [ExampleConfig.json](https://github.com/LetPeopleWork/FlowPulse/blob/main/FlowPulse/ExampleConfig.json) that will be copied to your directory if no other configurations are specified or found in the folder.

 {: .important}
 You **must** follow the json specification for any changes you make in this file.
 Double Quotes (") as well as backslashes (\\) cannot be written in json like this.
 You have to "escape" it by prepending a \\.
 Thus if you want to write a ", you have to type \\".
 If you want to use a backslash, you must write \\ \\.
 Please reference the example configurations default values.
 As your queries will most likely include those, please keep this in mind.